Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 To view the details of your API Service and its versions:

 1. Click an API service from the list. *The Version tab is displayed*.
 2. Select a version.
-The most recent version is displayed by default. (**Robert**, the following image is outdated)
+The most recent version is displayed by default.

 The API Service details page includes: